-Protected characteristic group(s) Positive impact Negative impact Source of evidence Data obtained to date through outreach Age Residents of all ages should benefit from the proposed scheme as we would anticipate seeing a significant improvement in the quality of all residents' homes and their experience of our housing services.
+Protected characteristic group(s) Positive impact Negative impact Source of evidence Age Residents of all ages should benefit from the proposed scheme as we would anticipate seeing a significant improvement in the quality of all residents' homes and their experience of our housing services.
 Other benefits will be documented as the consultation process is developed and implemented.
-Any decisions about the future of the LPS blocks will be shaped in consultation with residents and designed to provide better housing for them.
-Individual elements of the project will need to be assessed, predominantly through the planning process, as more detailed plans are developed to ensure they produce either positive or neutral effects on people with protected characteristics.
+None anticipated.
+Any decisions about the future of the estate will be shaped in consultation with residents and designed to provide better housing for them.
+Individual elements of the project will need to be assessed, predominantly through the planning process, as more detailed plans There is strong evidence that poor housing has a negative impact on residents of any age, both in terms of their physical and mental health.
+(Ref: 1) 'Chance of a lifetime - the impact of bad housing on children's lives' Shelter, are developed to ensure they produce either positive or neutral effects on people with protected characteristics.
 The council will adhere to the George Floyd Race Matters Pledge and Equalities Pledge as the Council's standard in equalities.
-None anticipated.
-No clear data to evidence positive or negative impact on age but feedback from an engagement exercise in 2021 shows that females were less happy with their overall experience as a tenant/leaseholder with 28% finding the service excellent/good compared with 34% of males.
+The council will ensure that its engagement approach enables a wide and diverse range of tenants and leaseholders to be fully 2006; Ref 2) Housing for older and disabled people, Department for Levelling Up, Housing and Communities.
+Ref 3) Centre for Ageing Better, Good Home Inquiry, 2021.
+No clear data to evidence positive or negative impact on age but feedback from an of tenants and leaseholders to be fully involved in the consultation process so that future changes on the estate embrace the needs of residents with of all ages. engagement exercise in 2021 shows that females were less happy with their overall experience as a tenant/leaseholder with 28% finding the service excellent/good compared with 34% of males.
 38% of females reported their experience to be poor/very poor compared with 32% males.
 The (small) youngest group surveyed appeared to be the most satisfied and least dissatisfied and the mid-age range groups appeared to be slightly more dissatisfied.
 However, there didn't appear to be any clear conclusions to be drawn from this demographic breakdown, with satisfaction levels fluctuating across the age ranges.
-We have obtained the following data through outreach activity on the LPS blocks to date: None Data to be updated.